renoutg/presence2mqtt/README.md

     state_topic: "presence2mqtt/activity"
 ```

-Now you will have a sensor available in HA and go nuts with automations based on your presence in mqtt
+Now you will have a sensor available in HA and can go nuts with automations based on your presence in mqtt

 ## Credits